Melotyca/Destinys-Reminder-Real/Script Outline.md

    - works at a grafics design company
    - is messy and forgetful
    - lives alone in an appartment
+   - Work starts at 8:30
+   - her bus leaves at 8:00
 - Gabriel Anderson:
    - friend of destiny
    - works at the same company but in a different team